 Use Strong Passwords

-The #1 cause of data breaches around the world is not some big virus or another form of malware.
-It’s breached passwords.
-Hackers are having a field day breaking into personal and business accounts by guessing, stealing, and otherwise compromising weak passwords.
+The #1 cause of hacked accounts and stolen data is not some big virus or another form of malware.
+It’s passwords revealed in data breaches.
+Hackers are having a field day breaking into personal and business accounts by guessing, stealing, and otherwise compromising weak or reused passwords.

 Ditch those easy passwords that you find simple to remember.
-If they’re easy to remember, then they are easy to hack.
-You should use strong password best practices to create passwords.
+You should use these best practices to manage passwords.

 - Have at least 10-12 characters